On the stability of persistent entropy and new summary functions for TDA: Background

-We finish this section with some well-known stability results, supporting the idea that similar inputs produce similar outputs.
-The second theorem is a consequence of the first one.
+We finish this section with some well-known persistent homology stability results, supporting the idea that an algorithm designed using persistent homology tools will produce ``similar'' outputs for ``similar'' inputs.

-\begin{theorem}[\cite{Wstability}] Let $f,g\, : \, X \rightarrow \RR$ be two tame Lipschitz functions on a metric space $X$ whose triangulations grow polynomially with constant exponent $j\geq 1$.
-Then, there are constant $C\geq 1$ and $k\geq j$ such that the $p$-th Wasserstein distance between their corresponding $m$-th persistence barcodes, $A$ and $B$, satisfies that for every $p\ge k$.
+\begin{theorem}[\cite{Wstability}] Let $f,g\, : \, X \rightarrow \RR$ be two tame\footnote{The function $f$ is \emph{tame} if there is a finite number of different elements in the set $\{H_m(f^{−1}(−\infty, a]))\}_a$ and such set consists of homology groups whose ranks are finite.} Lipschitz functions on a metric space $X$ whose triangulations grow polynomially with constant exponent $j\geq 1$.
+Then, there are constants $c\geq 1$ and $k\geq j$ such that the $p$-th Wasserstein distance between their corresponding persistence barcodes, denoted by $A$ and $B$, satisfies:

-\end{theorem} When $p=\infty$, the constant $C$ is no longer necessary, obtaining the most commonly used simplified version which appears in \cite[p.~183]{Computational}. \begin{proposition}[\mbox{\cite[p.~183]{Computational}}] Let $K$ be a simplicial complex and let $f,g : K \rightarrow \RR$ be two monotonic functions.
-If $A,B \in \mathcal{B}$ are their corresponding $m$-th persistence barcodes, then
+\end{theorem} When $p=\infty$, the constant $c$ is no longer necessary, obtaining the following most commonly used simplified version. \begin{corollary}[\mbox{\cite[p.~183]{Computational}}] Let $K$ be a simplicial complex and $f,g : K \rightarrow \RR$ be two monotonic functions.
+If $A$ and $B$ denote the corresponding persistence barcodes obtained from $f$ and $g$, then